 Prior to founding the company, Laila worked at the White House and Congress, and previously served as a research specialist at Princeton University, studying socio-cognitive processing under the framework of community identity and belonging.
-During my time in college, I spent my time dissecting stereotype threat for women in the sciences, consumer behaviorism and minority stereotyping and judgement, later having her research published in the Psychology of Women Quarterly.
+During her undergraduate career at Wellesley College, Laila spent time dissecting stereotype threat for women in the sciences, consumer behaviorism and minority stereotyping and judgement, later having her research published in the Psychology of Women Quarterly.